AshwanthKalyan-git/BicepCurlerCounter/README.md

 Counting Logic:

 If the elbow angle exceeds 160°, the stage is set to "down."
 If the elbow angle drops below 40° and the stage is "down," a repetition is counted, and the stage changes to "up."
 Visualization: OpenCV overlays the counters, angles, and stages on the video feed.

-Customization

-Adjust the angle thresholds (160° for "down" and 40° for "up") in the code to suit different exercises.

-Modify the display colors and text positions in the OpenCV rendering logic.

 Acknowledgments